Things are seldom what they seem,

 “Don’t believe… what?
 Jesus, Mary, the resurrection?”

 “None of it.
 Right after I married Ralph, I realized I had made a huge mistake.
 Life sucked.
-And then my mother started acting like an eight-year, I got pregnant, and Ralph started drinking.
+And then my mother started acting like an eight-year-old, I got pregnant, and Ralph started drinking.
 I was sure that there was no one watching over me.
 What had I done to deserve that?
 Went through a few tough years.
 All I could think of was driving the car off the bridge or maybe a few too many pills while everyone was out of the day.
 Finally, I decided that if I couldn’t believe what I was supposed to believe, I had to believe something or give it all up. ”

-“Sounds good to me,” I said looking at the dark house and wondering if Charlie was sitting in the dark waiting to pounce on me when I stumbled in.
+“Sounds good to me,” I said, looking at the dark house and wondering if Charlie was sitting there in the dark waiting to pounce on me when I stumbled in.
 “So why are you still here?”
 As I muttered my question I realized it was ambiguous – here in my driveway or here in the land of the living?

 Sylvia shook her head.
 “I’m a good little Catholic girl.
 I had to believe in something.
 So I just decided that if there was no one up there looking out for us, I would look out for everyone the best I could.
 Upside down.
 God doesn’t take care of us so we have to do it for him.
 It gave me a sense of purpose.
 But not faith.
 I know I’m not going to heaven; there is no heaven and this can be hell much of the time.
 All I’m doing is giving myself a reason not to go off the bridge.
 Someday it might not work.”